-- organisations whose core business is the delivery of vocational education and training (VET) (these organisations may consider nominating for either the Large or Small Training Provider of the Year awards).
+- organisations whose core business is the delivery of vocational education and training (VET) - these organisations may consider nominating in either the Large or Small Training Provider of the Year award categories.

 Further information for businesses with more than one workplace in Queensland:

 - The business must determine whether it wishes to nominate as an individual workplace or as a statewide business.
-If nominating as a statewide business, the nomination must be submitted in the region where the business's head office is located.
+If nominating as a statewide business, the nomination must be submitted in the region where the head office of the enterprise is located.